 Tracking Canadian Housing Market Affordability (1999 to 2024)

-[This post was originally published on February 26, 2023.
-The analysis has since been updated with 2023/2024 data on April 27, 2024.]
+[This post was originally published in Feb.
+2023.
+The analysis has since been updated with 2023/2024 data in Apr.
+2024]

 This post digs into historical trends in the Canadian housing market using data on home prices, household incomes, and mortgage rates to paint a picture of housing affordability across the country.